Evolution of mammals: Morganucodontidae

 The Morganucodontidae first appeared in the late Triassic, about 205 million years ago.
 They are an excellent example of transitional fossils, since they have both the dentary-squamosal and articular-quadrate jaw joints.
 They were also one of the first discovered and most thoroughly studied of the mammaliaforms outside of the crown-group mammals, since an unusually large number of morganucodont fossils have been found.

 Docodonts

 Docodonts, among the most common Jurassic mammaliaforms, are noted for the sophistication of their molars.
 They are thought to have had general semi-aquatic tendencies, with the fish-eating Castorocauda ("beaver tail"), which lived in the mid-Jurassic about 164M years ago and was first discovered in 2004 and described in 2006, being the most well-understood example.
-Castorocauda was not a crown group mammal, but it is extremely important in the study of the evolution of mammals because the first find was an almost complete skeleton (a real luxury in paleontology) and it breaks the "small nocturnal insectivore" stereotype:
+Castorocauda was not a crown group mammal, but it is extremely important in the study of the evolution of mammals because the first find was an almost complete skeleton (a luxury in paleontology) and it breaks the "small nocturnal insectivore" stereotype: